 Our first annual contest Apple Cup, usually scheduled the weekend after Father's Day (see the Event Calendar for dates).

-An aerobatics "camp" is scheduled several weeks to a month before Apple Cup.
+An aerobatics "camp" is scheduled several weeks before Apple Cup.
 At camp, pilots practice in the Ephrata box the figures and sequence they plan to fly at Apple Cup, benefiting from expert coaching over a dedicated "box" radio frequency.
 See the Coaching and Camp page for more details.

 Apple Turnover is usually scheduled for the week after Labor Day.
 Registration is on Thursday; early arrivals have the opportunity for a practice flight in the box on Thursday.
 Some pilots will arrive on Wednesday, both to mitigate the risk of inclement weather in the passes through the Cascades from western Washington and to for extra practice in the box.